One Nite Alone...

 One Nite Alone... is the twenty-fifth studio album by American recording artist Prince.
-It was released on May 14, 2002 by NPG Records.
+It was released on May 14, 2002, by NPG Records.
+Released to members of NPG Music Club and never sold in stores, it was the first Prince album not to chart.

-Background
+Songs on the album largely feature Prince singing and accompanying himself on piano, making only occasional use of other instruments.
+It includes a cover of the Joni Mitchell classic "A Case of You", retitled "A Case of U", and thanks her in the liner notes.

-It features him singing and accompanying himself on piano, making only occasional use of other instruments.
-It includes a cover of the Joni Mitchell classic, "A Case of You", retitled "A Case of U".
-Mitchell receives special thanks in the liner notes.
-It is also the first Prince album not to chart.
-One song that caused some controversy amongst fans is "Avalanche", which describes Abraham Lincoln as a racist.
+One song that caused some controversy amongst fans is "Avalanche", which describes Abraham Lincoln as a racist. and includes the line "Mr. John Hammond with his pen in hand...
+Sayin' 'Sign your kingdom over to me and be known throughout the land!'"

-One Nite Alone... was given to members of the NPG Music Club, separately and included as a gift with his One Nite Alone...Live box set.
-It was never sold in stores, but bootlegs are available.
-For many years the primary way to hear the album was through MP3 file-sharing, and original CD copies are quite rare; in 2015, the album was released through Tidal.
-On May 29, 2020, the album was released on vinyl and CD.
+One Nite Alone... was given to members of the NPG Music Club, separately and included in his One Nite Alone...Live box set.
+Original CD copies are quite rare.
+For many years, the primary way to hear the album was through bootlegs shared as MP3s.
+In 2015, the album was released on the Tidal streaming service, and on May 29, 2020, the album was released on vinyl.